UniqueNetwork/unique_docs/docs/tutorials/work-with-accounts.md

 ### Sign a message

-Sometimes it becomes necessary to sign not only transactions, but also some text messages.
-To do this, we’ll add the signMessage method to our class:
+Sometimes it becomes necessary to sign not only transactions but also some text messages.
+To do this, we’ll add the `signMessage` method to our class:

 ```typescript
 export class KeyringSigner implements Signer {